AVANT/biofoam/app/apps/comments/Show/_not_used.md

+This sub app may be used.
+Current pending decision...

+//// NOT CURRENT
 Currently the comments subapp "show" was built out for edification only.
 It is not intended for use in the production version of Moonrakr.